 Here is what you get completely free (on Windows or macOS), permanently:

-- Two gigabytes of cloud space for storing, syncing, and sharing your files online (same as Dropbox).
-The content of your Adobe project/data files (like PSD, AI, INDD, or PDF) can be intelligently viewed in any browser, in application-specific ways… Viewers (incl. clients and non-Cloud members) can easily turn layers on and off, display relevant metadata, make comments, optionally download the files, and more – all without needing any other tools.
+- Two gigabytes (2 GB) of cloud space for storing, syncing, and sharing your files online (same as Dropbox).
+The content of your Adobe project & document files (like PSD, AI, INDD, or PDF) can be intelligently viewed in any browser, in application-specific ways… Viewers (incl. clients and non-Cloud members) can easily turn layers on and off, display relevant metadata, make comments, optionally download the files, and more – all without needing any other tools.

 - Completely free download and use of the desktop version of Adobe XD for Windows or Mac.
 XD stands for “Experience Design,” and is Adobe’s popular all-in-one UX/UI solution to quickly design websites, mobile apps, and more.
-With the Starter Plan, you get Adobe XD for free – a permanently-working version with no subscription required for personal use.
+With the Starter Plan, you get Adobe XD for free – a permanently-working version without a subscription for personal use.
 All design and prototyping features are included at no cost, with usage limits on premium sharing and collaboration features.

 - Similarly, you get the new Premiere Rush Starter Plan: Available for free, the Starter Plan gives customers access to all Premiere Rush features, use of both desktop and mobile apps, and the ability to create and export an unlimited number of video projects.

 - More free apps: You get access to the full version of Adobe Aero to build, view, and share immersive augmented reality (AR) projects, as well as a free Starter Plan for Adobe Fresco, which combines a variety of vector and raster brushes plus exclusive new live brushes to deliver a completely natural painting and drawing experience.